peff/camptail/README.md

 Installation
 ------------

-There isn't a build system yet.
-You can run it from the source directory
+There is a build system, but it uses my as-yet-unreleased "mfm" makefile creation tool.
+However, you can run it from the source directory with:
-with:

     perl camptail.pl